Balance Roll-On

 Frequently Asked Questions

-Yes, scientific studies support the effectiveness of aromatherapy.
-Essential oils interact with the olfactory system, sending signals to the limbic system in the brain—responsible for emotions, memory, and behavior.
-This can influence mood, stress response, heart rate, and even hormone regulation.
+Essential oils interact with the olfactory system, sending signals to the brain that can affect emotions, memory, and behavior.
+These can influence our mood and stress response.

 Research has shown that specific essential oils, such as lavender, bergamot, and rose, can help reduce anxiety, improve sleep, and promote relaxation.
 While aromatherapy isn’t a replacement for medical treatment, it is increasingly used as a complementary therapy in hospitals, mental health settings, and wellness programs due to its measurable benefits.

 Many medications, especially those for mood, hormones, or sleep, work by chemically altering the body’s systems—sometimes leading to side effects or long-term dependence.
-Aromatherapy, on the other hand, works in a gentler, non-invasive way, engaging the brain’s limbic system through scent to influence mood, stress levels, and even hormone response.
-So we would always recommend you to try aromatherapeutic products before actually resorting to medications.
+Aromatherapy, on the other hand, works in a gentler, non-invasive way, engaging the brain through scent to influence mood or stress levels.

-For symptoms like mood swings, anxiety, fatigue, or emotional stress—especially those tied to hormonal changes—aromatherapy can help the body regulate itself naturally.
+For symptoms like mood swings, anxiety, fatigue, or emotional stress, aromatherapy can help ground our emotions.
 It’s often effective as a first-line support, allowing you to respond to your body’s needs without immediately turning to medication that may disrupt its natural balance.

 At Re{me}dy, we prioritise quality, transparency, and safety in everything we make.
 Our products are formulated with pure, responsibly sourced essential oils and natural ingredients—crafted with intention, never shortcuts.